 This document may be copied, if all of the following conditions are met: the meaning of the copied text is not changed; credit is given to the Department of Consumer Affairs; and all copies are distributed free of charge.

-Prepared by John C. Lamb, Staff Counsel, January 1999.
-Updated by Claire Yazigi, Staff Counsel, March 2010.
+Originally prepared by John C. Lamb, Senior Staff Counsel, January 1999.
+Last updated January 2013 by Rebecca Bon, Staff Counsel.

 1. Bus. & Prof. Code, § 17539.3(e), (f).

 2. Bus. & Prof. Code, § 17539.1(a)(9), (10).

 4. Bus. & Prof. Code, § 17539.1(a)(11), (13).